 Excellent clinical skills are essential for each resident no matter whether he or she aspires towards private practice, public psychiatry, or academic positions involving clinical education or basic/clinical research.

-A major emphasis of our program is intensive clinical training underscoring diagnostic skills, somatic treatments including psychopharmacology, ECT, experimental procedures such as rTMS and VNS, and a wide range of psychotherapeutic techniques including supportive therapy, cognitive therapy, behavioral therapy, interpersonal therapy, and pragmatic psychodynamics.
+A major emphasis of our program is intensive clinical training underscoring diagnostic skills, somatic treatments including psychopharmacology, ECT, rTMS, ketamine/s-ketamine, experimental procedures such as VNS, and a wide range of psychotherapeutic techniques including supportive therapy, cognitive therapy, behavioral therapy, interpersonal therapy, and pragmatic psychodynamics.

 Our psychiatrists and house staff treat patients in a world-class complex that includes Washington University School of Medicine, Barnes-Jewish Hospital, St. Louis Children’s Hospital, and the Alvin J. Siteman Cancer Center.

 Barnes-Jewish Hospital and St. Louis Children’s Hospital are both members of the BJC Health System.
-With ties to 15 hospitals, BJC is the largest academically linked health system in the country.
-Washington University ranks fifth among the nation’s 125 medical schools in terms of the size of its clinical practice.
+With ties to 24 hospitals in Missouri, southern Illinois, and eastern Kansas, BJC is the largest academically linked health system in the country.
+Washington University has over 1,800 faculty physicians across 77 specialties and subspecialties.
+One out of every three top doctors in the St. Louis region is a Washington University Physician.

 Most of our patients come from the St. Louis region, which includes urban, suburban, and rural residents, as well as people from various socioeconomic and ethnic backgrounds.